manofgod747/Economics/README.md

 Politics is the system of governance involved in matters of output, pollution, technology and optimization.

 #### Taxation
-Taxation is a method of resource redistribution to an enemy that takes the right to redistribute by force.
+Taxation is a method of coercive resource redistribution to an enemy

 #### Transaction Cost
 Unproductive endeavours.